Stepped Up Basis Reform: Biden’s Middle-Class Tax Hike?

 Remember, Anne’s not a high earner, she’s a middle school teacher.
 If Biden eliminates stepped up basis before, she could see her taxes on the sale of her uncle’s inherited home jump from $0 to nearly $90,000.
 That’s a middle-class tax hike.

 Some Democrats are wary of scenarios like this one.
-Three leading Progressives, including Bernie Sanders, just recently proposed allowing a $1 million per person exemption, significantly higher than what Obama called for in 2015 and large enough to bring Anne’s tax liability back down to zero.
+Senator Booker and his co-sponsors have proposed allowing a $1 million per person exemption, significantly higher than what the Obama administration called for in 2015.
+It’d be large enough to bring Anne’s tax liability back down to zero.

 Why End Stepped Up Basis?